isomerpages/imda-codesg/_infocomm-media-clubs-cca/SERVE: Values In Action/SERVE up emerging tech 2023.md

 Click on the links below to read more about their incredible projects!

 **Unleash your inner designer** <br>
 Discover how Ngee Ann Secondary School's Infocomm Technology (Media Production) Club partnered with VIVITA to conduct a Tech Saturday workshop.
 They taught a group of enthusiastic children how to use Canva as a design tool.
-Dive into their heartwarming experience and read about the unexpected guest that came by!
+Dive into their heartwarming experience and read about the unexpected guest that came by! <br>

 [Click here to read more](https://go.gov.sg/serve-up-emerging-tech-nass)